Simple 10 Minute Cantaloupe Salad with Mozzarella

 “A cantaloupe salad is light and refreshing, and this salad with cantaloupe is flavorful, creamy, tangy and sweet, all in one.
 A perfect side dish for a summer gathering!”

-This mango quinoa salad is a big hit, but I wanted something a little different and hearty.
+This mango quinoa salad is a big hit, but I wanted something a little different.

 And this cantaloupe mozzarella salad was just that – sassy and full of flavor.
 Even better with some homemade whole wheat croutons.

-Grab your ingredients – we’re about to make the most delicious cantaloupe salad recipe.
+Grab your ingredients – we’re about to make the most delicious cantaloupe salad!

-- Cantaloupe – The star of the show, the cantaloupe makes this cantaloupe salad hydrating and sweet!
-Cantaloupe is high in Vitamin C, Vitamin C, potassium, magnesium and several other micronutrients.
-They also provide hydration and fiber, and are low in calories, fat and sodium.
+- Cantaloupe – The star of the show, the cantaloupe makes this cantaloupe salad recipe both hydrating and sweet!
+Cantaloupe is high in Vitamin C, fiber potassium, magnesium and several other micronutrients, while low in calories, fat and sodium.
 One cup provides about 70% of your daily recommendation of Vitamin C!
 Make sure to buy a cantaloupe that is softer when you push down, or if it is firm, allow a few days to ripen before using in this salad.

 - Red onion – Red onion pairs beautifully with the sweet cantaloupe and pineapple.
 It also helps bring out the peppery taste of the arugula.